bet4a/d3wiki/Transitions.md

 Specifies the transition *delay* in milliseconds.
 If *delay* is a constant, then all elements are given the same delay; otherwise, if *delay* is a function, then the function is evaluated for each selected element (in order), being passed the current datum `d` and the current index `i`, with the `this` context as the current DOM element.
 The function's return value is then used to set each element's delay.
 The default delay is 0.

 Setting the delay to be a multiple of the index `i` is a convenient way to stagger transitions for elements.
+For example, if you used a fixed duration of *duration*, and have *n* elements in the current selection, you can stagger the transition over 2 \* *duration* by saying:

+    .delay(function(d, i) { return i / n * duration; })

-You can also compute the delay as a function of the data, thereby creating a data-driven animation.
+You may also compute the delay as a function of the data, thereby creating a data-driven animation.

 <a name="duration" href="#duration">#</a> transition.<b>duration</b>(<i>duration</i>)